 Possible causes of this are:

-- The horse doesn’t trust you yet, so it doesn’t trust your touches either.
+- The horse doesn’t trust you yet, so it doesn’t trust your touch either.

 - You are tense yourself.